rugbyprof/5143-OperatingSystems/Assignments/03-Presentation/groups.md

 ## Distributed File Systems

-- Waht is a File System?
+- What is a File System?
 - What is a Distributed File System?
 - Clarify any differences with the following (if any):
     - Clustered File System